Chapter 2: The Anatomy of an AI Pack

 my-cool-pack/

-├── aip.json # The manifest.
-Declares identity, capabilities, UI views, and MCP servers.
+├── aip.json # Manifest: identity, capabilities, views, and tool exposure.

 ├── assets/ # (Optional) Static images, icons, etc.